docker-mailserver/docker-mailserver/docs/content/config/environment.md

 The purpose of this setting is to opt-out of starting an internal Redis instance when enabling Rspamd, replacing it with your own external instance.

-??? note Configuring rspamd for an external Redis instance
+??? note "Configuring rspamd for an external Redis instance"

     You will need to [provide configuration][config-rspamd-redis] at `/etc/rspamd/local.d/redis.conf` similar to: